 Since you’re in the heart of York, you’re not short of things to do.
 It’s a pretty city, even in winter, so be sure to make time local landmarks like York Minster and Clifford’s Tower.
 Want to stay indoors?
 Visit The National Railway Museum and York Castle Museum or you can grab a seat on a charming riverboat cruise down the Ouse.
 Need a bite to eat?
 You can enjoy Korean-Japanese eats at Oshibi, rustic Italian fare at Il Paradiso del Cibo or modern European cuisine at Melton’s.

 Lendal Tower, Lendal Bridge, York, North Yorkshire, YO1 7DP.
 Prices start from £1,031 for a minimum of three nights for up to 6 people.

 Mill Fosse Cottage

 Did you know you can stay in Wensleydale Creamery’s old buildings?
 Mill Fosse Cottage is the epitome of cosy.
 It’s a picture-perfect stone cottage that’s full of quirky features, from the thick stone walls to the flagged floors and the exposed beams.
-There’s a snug double bedroom, a rustic kitchen with an Aga cooker and a first floor living room which comes with a wood-burning fire, perfect for those chilly winter days.
+There’s a snug double bedroom, a rustic kitchen with an Aga cooker and a first-floor living room that comes with a wood-burning fire, perfect for those chilly winter days.

 Mill Fosse Cottage, Chapel Street, Hawes, North Yorkshire, DL8 3QT.
 Prices start from £93 per night.